Ruggles of Red Gap

-Ruggles of Red Gap is a 1935 American comedy western film directed by Leo McCarey and starring Charles Laughton, Mary Boland, Charlie Ruggles, and ZaSu Pitts and featuring Roland Young and Leila Hyams.
+Ruggles of Red Gap is a 1935 American comedy film directed by Leo McCarey and starring: Charles Laughton, Mary Boland, Charlie Ruggles and ZaSu Pitts and featuring Roland Young and Leila Hyams.
 It was based on the best-selling 1915 novel by Harry Leon Wilson, adapted by Humphrey Pearson, with a screenplay by Walter DeLeon and Harlan Thompson.

-It is the story of a newly rich American couple from the West who win a British gentleman's gentleman in a poker game.
+The story concerns a British gentleman's gentleman who discovers a "new birth of freedom" in a small Western American town in the early 20th century.

+Ruggles of Red Gap was "an immense commercial hit" and confirmed Leo McCarey's stature as Paramount's outstanding comedy filmmaker of his day.

 Plot

-Marmaduke Ruggles is a valet and butler to the Earl of Burnstead.
-During a stay in Paris, the Earl tells Ruggles that he has gambled him away in a drunken game of poker, and he is to report to his new masters - nouveau riche American millionaires Egbert and Effie Floud - immediately.
-Ruggles bemoans the idea of being relegated to "the land of slavery," but he takes his new occupation in stride, helping to get Egbert a new wardrobe and haircut.
+Marmaduke Ruggles is valet to the Earl of Burnstead in 1908.
+Earl tells Ruggles that he has gambled him away in a drunken game of poker, and he is to report to his new masters – nouveau riche American millionaires Egbert and Effie Floud – immediately.
+Ruggles bemoans the idea of being relegated to "the land of slavery," but he takes his new occupation in stride.

 Egbert slips away from Effie and takes Ruggles to a Parisian café.
 He explains to the valet that, in America, everyone is equal, and Ruggles should behave like a friend rather than a deferential servant.
 Ruggles is dismissive, but after a night of drinking with Egbert and his wild friend Jeff Tuttle, his "stiff upper lip" falls away as he follows the examples of Egbert and Tuttle.
-The three embark on an alcohol-fueled trip across Paris which ends with them returning to the Floud's hotel room and breaking up a society party hosted by Effie.
+The three embark on an alcohol-fueled trip across Paris which ends with them returning to the Floud's hotel room.
 The next day Ruggles is embarrassed, and he apologizes to Effie for his behavior.

-The Flouds return to America and bring Ruggles with them to their home town of Red Gap.
+The Flouds return to the town of Red Gap in America.
 Ruggles meets the extended family of the Flouds, including "Ma" Pettingill, Effie's mother, and Charles Belknap-Jackson, a snooty relative of Effie's who treats Ruggles with disdain.
 A party held to receive the Flouds inadvertently turns into a warm welcome for Ruggles after Ruggles is mistaken for a wealthy retired Englishman.
 Ruggles also meets Mrs. Judson, a widowed housewife and cook.
 When Belknap-Jackson chastises Ruggles for dancing at the party with Mrs. Judson, Ruggles kicks him in the behind.
 He is almost fired, but his job is saved as a newspaper article describing Ruggles as an "honored houseguest" of the Flouds makes him a local celebrity.